Last updated Nov 29, 2023

 • Z represents zero UTC offset

-An example of how to use the cURL command is to add it to your build system or deployment scripts to automatically send events to the activity feed of your component.
+Use the cURL command by adding it to your build system or deployment scripts to automatically send events to the activity feed of your component.

 Rate this page: